Ftywan/DFS-simulation/README.md

 # Decentralized File System Simulation
-A mid-fidelity simulation implementation for decentralized file sytems, based on the design of IPFS.
+A simulation implementation for decentralized file sytems, based on the design of IPFS.

+Check peersim/src/ipfs for detailed implementation.